jackyzha0/quartz/content/notes/22-performance-and-security.md

 - infosystems are wide and varied
 - wide range of performance characteristics

-- impact of changing requirements, e.g., adding a new module
-- need to consider (often conflicting) organisational priorities
-- critical to unambiguously document and agree

 Things to consider
 - can interact and conflict with each other
 	- accuracy vs speed